philsupertramp/blog/src/posts/a-look-into-rnns.md

 As the distance between relevant information and the current predicition increases, RNNs struggle to retain long-term dependencies.
 There are some ways how one can achieve good quality results using RNNs on big context windows/long-term dependencies, but they have been proven to only work on toy examples.

-Hochreiter explored this in depth in their diploma thesis ([[https://people.idsia.ch/~juergen/SeppHochreiter1991ThesisAdvisorSchmidhuber.pdf|Hochreiter Dipl.]]) and [[http://www.comp.hkbu.edu.hk/~markus/teaching/comp7650/tnn-94-gradient.pdf|Bengio et. al]] dug deeper into the reasons for it.
+Hochreiter explored this in depth in their diploma thesis ([Hochreiter Dipl.](https://people.idsia.ch/~juergen/SeppHochreiter1991ThesisAdvisorSchmidhuber.pdf)) and [Bengio et. al](http://www.comp.hkbu.edu.hk/~markus/teaching/comp7650/tnn-94-gradient.pdf) dug deeper into the reasons for it.

 With that being said, an improved version was invented, called LSTM, Long Term Short Term.